 Please see the Govt. of Canada’s page for more information: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#non-essential

-At this time the Government of Canada has restricted non-essential travel until June.30.2020, and so we would heavily recommend waiting until the policies lifting travel are ammended or until the designated time.
+At this time the Government of Canada has restricted non-essential travel, and so we would heavily recommend waiting until the policies lifting travel are amended or until the designated time.

 For more information please see: https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html?topic=tilelink